Finance

 Example calculation for a Band G property:

-Where the Council gets its income from and how it spends the budget
+Where the Council gets its income from and how it spends its budget